malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 We use the Trimer model to show these quantities are comparable to the traditional dynamics quantities, having similar timescales and temperature dependences.
+We calculate a measure of dynamic heterogeneity for each of these molecular relaxation quantities, finding that the dynamic heterogeneities have a length scale dependence.

 In @sec:jump_dynamics we find the onset of jump dynamics to explain the presence of dynamic heterogeneities.